briglx/AzureConvertJson/README.rst

 - The `EVENT_HUB_CONNECTION_STRING` is in the format `Endpoint=sb://<yournamespace>.servicebus.windows.net/;SharedAccessKeyName=<yoursharedaccesskeyname>;SharedAccessKey=<yoursharedaccesskey>`
 - The `EVENT_HUB_NAME` is the name of your eventhub.
 - The `TEMPLATE_PATH` is the path to your message template file `/path/to/templates/`
+- The `TEMPLATE_SOURCE_MESSAGE` is the name of the template to generate the source message.

 Run generator in docker